greg-js/arch-wiki-md-repo/wiki/_content/english/Security.md

 ```

 Note that this will not work if there is some command running in the shell (eg.: an SSH session or other shell without `TMOUT` support).
-But if you are using VC mostly for restarting frozen GDM/Xorg as root, then this is very usefull.
+But if you are using VC mostly for restarting frozen GDM/Xorg as root, then this is very useful.

 ## See also